GoogleCloudPlatform/opentelemetry-operations-java/e2e-test-server/README.md

 ## Building a Docker image.

-From the *root* directory of the projet, run:
+From the *root* directory of the project, run:

 ```
 docker build . --file=e2e.Dockerfile